 A large county hospital and academic training center, Olive View-UCLA Medical Center offers residents a unique opportunity to train in community psychiatry.
 Residents rotate at OVMC for several months on each of the following services: emergency psychiatry, inpatient psychiatry, forensic psychiatry, inpatient consultation & liaison psychiatry, HIV clinic, and women’s health.
 Residents also take call at OVMC and have the opportunity to moonlight once licensed.

 The Resnick Neuropsychiatric Hospital is a 74-bed acute psychiatric hospital and is one of the leading centers in the world for comprehensive psychiatric care, research, and education.
-Residents spend several months at this private hospital, rotating on the inpatient psychiatric unit during PGY-1 and PGY-2, as well as on the child and adolescent unit during PGY-2.
+Residents spend several months at this private hospital, rotating on the inpatient psychiatric unit during PGY-1 and the child and adolescent unit during PGY-2.
 There are also elective opportunities for residents during their PGY-3 and PGY-4.

 PGY-2s and PGY-3s rotate through this outpatient clinic, which is a 3-minute drive from the main hospital.
 In this setting, they have the opportunity to treat patients with acute psychiatric needs.
 One unique benefit to this clinic for both patient care and trainee learning, is the treatment of patients in residential programs who are struggling with substance use disorders, who are transported to the clinic to receive appropriate care.

 PGY-4 residents have the opportunity to provide counseling, therapy, and other mental health services to students at California State University, Northridge.
 This clinic provides free services to regularly enrolled students and consists of a team of mental health specialists including psychiatrists, counselors, psychologists, and social workers.